Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     -   #define SDFAT_FILE_TYPE 1     // PMF and RB was 3, but caused library problems like can't find isReadOnly()

     Now do a normal clean and build, and there should be no errors

+## Commit \#132 01/29/2023

+-   Release freeze on which linraries are being used.
+The freeze happened when hardware started shipping on 7/12/2021.
+At that time we were using the TeensyDuino library V1.53, and the SdFat library was separate from TeensyDuino.
+We were using version #2.0.2-beta.3 .
+With this commit the Current Teensy duino V1.57 is being used.
+The most significant change is that SdFat is now part of this library, and both libraries have had 15 months of updates.
+The impact to this EBTKS firmware are listed below, and after a bit of a rough start at the development desk, the required changes are not too significant.
+-   There has been a known issue with the Mass Storage ROM COPY command when copying a complete disk image from one disk to another, including from an external physical disk to an emulated disk.
+All files are not copied.
+For example:

+    COPY ":D300" TO ":D302"

+    This problem does not seem to be repeatable now.
+While it is nice for bugs to go away, some more research is need to try and confirm that this "fix" is due to the new external libraries.
+-   Replaced all usage of "File" as a type with "FsFile" as part of update to TeensyDuino 1.57
+-   Change references to available32() to available64()
+-   Caught a bug in EBTKS_SD.cpp at line 857 and 957, READ_ONLY  should be  O_RDONLY.
+-   In printDirectory() the openNextFile() return value is an FsFile rather than File, and FsFile does not have a file.name() function (that returns a pointer to the file name).
+The new way to do it requires a local buffer (tempname[260]) and the file name is retrieved  with entry.getName(tempname, 258);

+    Hmmm: this function is recursive, and it does not appear to be called by anything.
+Disabled it with "#if 0 " and also in EBTKS_Function_Declarations.h and the project still links without errors.